 - 2 x dates

 Blend all ingredients together, adding fluid based ingredients fist to prevent sticking.
-Make sure you always taste test before you serve for the correct amount of seasoning.
+Make sure you always taste test before you serve to check for the correct amount of seasoning.

-Both of these dressings are great with a raw salad or as a topping for roasted veggies.
-They are hearty, filling and wholesome and will turn veggies and salad into a compete meal on their own.
-So, no need for other sides!
+Both of these dressings are great with a raw salad, or as a topping for roasted veggies.
+They are hearty, filling, wholesome, and will turn veggies and salad into a compete meal on their own.
+So, no need for other sides.

 7. NUT BUTTER